sravsimh/LocalLLM/README.md

 This project is still under developement, kindly raise issues if you run into anything.

 # Issues
-When running in linux or unix the server cant be stopped with psutil and requires sudo, to overcome this I have come up with a solution:
+When running in linux or unix the server can't be stopped with psutil and requires sudo, to overcome this I have come up with a solution:
->running a small model between two benchmarking runs ([smollm2:135m](https://ollama.com/library/smollm2)) this removes the model from Memory and ram resulting in accurate benchmark timings.
+>running a small model between two benchmarking runs ([smollm2:135m](https://ollama.com/library/smollm2)) this removes the model from Memory and RAM resulting in accurate benchmark timings.

 # LLM Benchmarking
 This Repository aims to create a software to run on a loacal machine to benchmark the performance of LLM's like Llama 3.1 8B, Qwen 2.5, Gemma 2B and determine if it is beneficial to run locally.

 This repository is using Ollama library for local LLM setup since it is user-friendly and easy to setup

->**Note** this repository only tests 4 Bit Quantized models from Ollama libraby
+>**Note** this repository only tests 4 Bit Quantized models from Ollama library

 # System Requirements